OSGConnect/connectbook/start/software/compiling-applications.md

 the binary is executed, it will look for these library files on the system that it is running on.
 Thus a copy of the appropriate library files will need to be available to your software wherever it runs.
-OSG Connect users can transfer a copy of the necessary libraries alog with with their jobs to manage such dependencies if not supported by the execute node that your jobs run on.
+OSG Connect users can transfer a copy of the necessary libraries along with with their jobs to manage such dependencies if not supported by the execute node that your jobs run on.

 However, the option exists to "statically link" the library dependencies of your software.